facelessuser/soupsieve/docs/src/markdown/api.md

 While Soup Sieve access is exposed through Beautiful Soup's API, Soup Sieve's API can always be imported and accessed directly for more controlled tag selection if needed.

+> [!note] Selector Limits
+> Starting in 2.8.4, number of selectors in a given pattern are arbitrarily capped at ~8192.
+This limitation was added
+> to prevent cases where impractical, massive selectors.
+>
+> Some selectors are defined as a series of other pre-defined selectors which also contribute towards the count.

 ## Flags